ShlomieLiberow/Node.js_CRUD_System/README.md

 # Node.js CRUD System Template

-Built a single page application CRUD (create, read, update and delete) system.
-This is my first run at the technologes involved approached with a learn-as-you-go attitude.
+A single page application CRUD (create, read, update and delete) system.
+This is my first run at the technologes involved thus approached with a learn-as-you-go attitude.

 This used a fictional legal aid volunteering network as a model to guide the product.